RoniNiklas/randomreactprojs/README.md

 # Description

 A compilation of small node + express + react projects.
+Includes:
+- a restaurant lister and list sorter done as a part of the application process for Wolt's summer internship.
+- a public transport route finding app that shows you between one and three ways of getting to Eficode's offices in Helsinki done as a part of the application process for Eficode's summer internship.

 # How to use